FueRobertHer/TabbyNotes/README.md

 ## Privacy and persistence

 The extension requests no permissions.
 Notes are persisted through the extension page's standard `localStorage`; this data is local to the browser profile and is removed when the extension is uninstalled.
 Existing v4 data under the `saveState` key is migrated on first launch and retained as a recovery backup.

+## Credits

+The TabbyNotes icon is a cat icon from Flaticon, used under its [Free License](https://www.flaticon.com/legal) (attribution required):

+<a href="https://www.flaticon.com/free-icons/cat" title="cat icons">Cat icons created by Magnific - Flaticon</a>